Accessibility statement for Southend-on-Sea City Council

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

-We’ll consider your request and get back to you within 5 days.
+We will consider your request and get back to you within 5 days.

-If you cannot view the map on our ‘contact us’ page, call or email us council@southend.gov.uk for directions.
+If you cannot view the map on our contact us page, call or email us council@southend.gov.uk for directions.

 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: webmaster@southend.gov.uk
+We are always looking to improve the accessibility of this website.
+If you find any problems not listed on this page or think we are not meeting accessibility requirements, contact: webmaster@southend.gov.uk

 Enforcement procedure

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the accessibility regulations).
+If you are not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person